JetBrains/kotlin-web-site/docs/topics/ksp/ksp-incremental.md

 `ksp.incremental=false`.
 To enable logs that dump the dirty set according to dependencies and outputs, use `ksp.incremental.log=true`.
 These log files can be found in the `build` output folder with a `.log` file extension.

-## Aggregating v.s.
-Isolating
+## Aggregating vs Isolating

-Similar to the concepts in [Gradle annotation processing](https://docs.gradle.org/current/userguide/java_plugin.html#sec:incremental_annotation_processing), KSP supports both *aggregating* and *isolating* modes.
+Similar to the concepts in [Gradle annotation processing](https://docs.gradle.org/current/userguide/java_plugin.html#sec:incremental_annotation_processing), KSP supports both _aggregating_ and _isolating_ modes.
 Note that unlike Gradle annotation processing, KSP categorizes each output as either aggregating or isolating, rather than the entire processor.

 An aggregating output can potentially be affected by any input changes, with the exception of removing files that don't affect other files.
 This means that any input change results in a rebuild of all aggregating outputs,